-During 2012, our board held one (1) in-person regular meetings, twelve (12) conference-call meetings, and acted three (3) times by unanimous written consent.
+During 2014, our board held one (1) in-person regular meeting, twenty five (25) conference-call meetings, and acted sixteen (16) times by unanimous written consent.
 In addition, the directors considered Company matters and had frequent communication with each other apart from the formal meetings.
+No board member attended fewer than 75% of the total board meetings or of meetings held by all committees on which he served during 2014.